botpress/botpress/docs/foundamentals/umm.md

 ### `bp.umm.registerBloc(blocName: String, blocFn: Function)`

 Registers the bloc by name.
-This name can later be used in `event.reply()`, or in the Content Manager forms definition.
+This name can later be used in `event.reply()`, or in the Content Manager types definition.
 The second argument is the function that receives the context (see below) and should return one or more messages (explained in the previous sections).

 The `blocName` can start from the optional `#` character.